 Clinical Trials BC launched its new COVID-19 Rapid Response Training Program in April 2020.
 This program was developed for new researchers, new research team members and in particular, new supporting personnel that will be involved in COVID-19 clinical trials.

-Jean Smart, Regulatory Affairs and Quality Officer and Sarah Hanif, Project Coordinator, have organized training modules and supporting materials on a Clinical Trials BC ECoP (Electronic Community of Practice) established for COVID-19 Rapid Training.
+Jean Smart, Regulatory Affairs and Quality Officer has organized training modules and supporting materials on a Clinical Trials BC ECoP (Electronic Community of Practice) established for COVID-19 Rapid Training.

 The modules include:

 - Regulatory Introduction (Canadian regulatory environment, Historical Documents);